Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Take a look at their content, visuals, and titles–then pick which elements you can use when creating your own:

-Leisa Godden of Animal Emergency Service, the team behind this pillar page example, explains: “We launched our first pillar page on tick paralysis last Friday.”
+Leisa Godden of Animal Emergency Service, the team behind the pillar page titled The Ultimate Guide to Tick Analysis, explains: “We launched our first pillar page on tick paralysis last Friday.”

-“This [topic] is particularly relevant to us as we are now in the peak of tick season and having many patients coming into us as well as enquiries about ticks in general.”
+“This [topic] is particularly relevant to us as we are now in the peak of tick season and having many patients coming into us as well as inquiries about ticks in general.”

 Godden continues: “We now have had just over 150 views and have started ranking in organic SEO, with an increase of organic to our site through the pillar page.”